Resilience training

 The four strands

-A · Breathing — daily regulation.
+A · Meditation — daily regulation: the guided pacer or a manual sit.
 The anchor everything else hangs off.

 C · Activation — start what you're avoiding.
 Trains initiating under resistance.